brianjohnhanna/multisite-network-notification/README.md

 Wordpress Multisite Networkwide Notification
 ==============================

-Allows header and shortcode notifications with expiration date/time on Wordpress Multisite (MU) networks
+Allows header and shortcode notifications with expiration date/time on front-end of sites on a Wordpress Multisite (MU) network.

 This plugin was originally designed for school districts to push important updates about school closings or event delays/cancellations to their multisite networks.
-However, it can have applications for
+However, it can have applications for for any kind of multisite network requiring control from a network admin level to push updates to the front-end of sites.

 Features:
 *Select to display the notification via shortcode (less important), header (more important) or both (most important)